How To Improve Drainage In Potted Plants

 Cover the Drainage Holes

-Before you plant, cover the holes from the inside with a piece of screen or mesh, a coffee filter, or folded cheesecloth.
-These items serve as a filter but still release water.
+Before you plant, cover the holes from the inside with a screen or mesh, a coffee filter, or a folded cheesecloth.
+These items serve as filters but still release water.

 Use a Saucer

 Find a saucer that fits under your planter.
-The saucer will cover the holes and will also collect any water that drains through the soil mix.
-Remember to empty the saucer, and you don’t want your plant sitting too long in extra moisture.
+The saucer will cover the holes and collect any water draining through the soil mix.
+Remember to empty the saucer; you don’t want your plant sitting too long in extra moisture.

 Use Water-Absorbing Materials